-The School Nutrition Program section at MDE is planning a July webinar series to assist school food service employees to start thinking about options for their school programs.
-Considering the complexity of school meal programs and the incredible disparity in how school districts of different sizes and demographics manage these programs, these webinars can assist operators to start thinking about the many ways your operation will have to change.
+The School Nutrition Program team at MDE is recording each session of a July webinar series that focuses on food service options.
+Considering the complexity of school meal programs and the incredible disparity in how school districts of different sizes and demographics manage these programs, these webinars can assist operators to start thinking about the many ways operations will have to change.
+District staff can contact the MDE-FNS office to request an electronic link for the recorded webinars.

-- July7: Meal Distribution Models
+- July 7: Meal Distribution Models

 - July 14: Menu Planning

 - July 21: Equipment Consideration

 - July 28: Staffing

 - August 4: Financial Implications